 Connor has guest lectured on investing at Google, Santangel’s Investor Forum, UNC Kenan- Flagler Business School, UVA Darden Business School, and on the “Invest Like the Best” podcast.
 He currently serves on the Board of Advisors for UNC's Applied Investment Management program and on the Steering Committee for the Boys and Girls Clubs of Wake County.

 Connor earned a Bachelor of Science in Business Administration with a concentration in finance from the Kenan-Flagler Business School at the University of North Carolina at Chapel Hill.
-Connor grew up in Wellesley, MA, and now resides in Raleigh, NC, with his wife Cameron.
+Connor grew up in Wellesley, MA, and now resides in Raleigh, NC, with his wife Cameron and his son Turner.
 He enjoys playing golf and following UNC basketball and the New England professional sports teams.

 As Director of Community Investment for IMC, Easter Maynard leads ChildTrust Foundation and offers a strong civic-minded voice within the business and philanthropic communities.
 The charitable arm of IMC, ChildTrust Foundation invests primarily in early childhood education and literacy efforts across North Carolina with a particular focus on serving under-resourced families and communities.
 In this role, Easter has helped establish an early childhood funders collaborative of nearly 20 grantmaking partners to advocate for strong early childhood policy and practice in the state.

 Easter serves on the IMC board of directors and recently took the helm of the Golden Corral board of directors, having served on that board since 2007.
 She also chairs the board of directors for Camp Corral, which she helped establish in 2012 to strengthen military families by providing summer camp experiences for children of wounded, injured, ill, and fallen military heroes.
 Thanks to a unique partnership with Golden Corral restaurants, Camp Corral has grown to serve more than 3,300 children a year in camps throughout the U.S.